Atlanta DACA Attorneys

 - Were physically present in the United States on June 15, 2012, and at the time of making your request for consideration of deferred action with USCIS

 - Had no lawful status on June 15, 2012

 - Are currently in school, have graduated or obtained a certificate of completion from high school, have obtained a general education development (GED) certificate, or are an honorably discharged veteran of the Coast Guard or Armed Forces of the United States

 - Have not been convicted of a felony, significant misdemeanor, or three or more other misdemeanors, and do not otherwise pose a threat to national security or public safety.

-Speak to an Attorney from Ross & Pines Today!
+Speak to an Attorney from Ross & Pines, LLC Today!

 If you believe you or someone you care about may be able to benefit from DACA, contact us today to schedule a consultation.
 If English is not your native language, our immigration staff, including our immigration attorneys, Carlos Solomiany and Emily Davis, are fluent in Spanish.